DCC-EX/mkdocs-test/docs/reference/08-throttle-writers-guide.md

  or  ``<jA 13 A "description">`` for an automation. or ``<jA 13 X>`` for id not found

- Whats the difference:
+ What's the difference:

    A Route is just a call to an EXRAIL ROUTE, traditionally to set some turnouts or signals but can be used to perform any kind of EXRAIL function... but its not expecting to know the loco.
-   Thus a route can be triggered by sending in for example ``</START 13>``.
+   Thus, a route can be triggered by sending in for example ``</START 13>``.

    An Automation is a handoff of the last accessed loco id to an EXRAIL AUTOMATION which would typically drive the loco away.
-   Thus an Automation expects a start command with a cab id e.g. ``</START 13 3>``
+   Thus, an Automation expects a start command with a cab id e.g. ``</START 13 3>``

 Routes and Automations can also have their current status and caption altered dynamically by EXRAIL (docs ==TODO==)